Frequently Asked Questions

 1. Point your browser to your fork of the GTN repository

-• The url will be https://github.com/<your username>/training_material (replacing with your GitHub username)
+• The url will be https://github.com/<your username>/training-material (replacing with your GitHub username)

 2. Check the default branch that is shown (at top left).